-2. Be in receipt of an offer of a place at the Institute of Professional Legal Studies (IPLS).
+2. Be in receipt of an offer of a place at the Institute of Professional Legal Studies (IPLS) or be on the waiting list for a place at the IPLS.

 AND

 - 3. Provide evidence in their application form and demonstrate at interview the following- - (a) A knowledge of constitutional and administrative law in Northern Ireland. - (b) A knowledge of human rights law. - (c) An understanding of the political and institutional relationships in which the Northern Ireland Assembly operates.